 Cooking with Duck Eggs

 Hands down, duck eggs are absolutely delicious to consume.
-But more importantly, they are an excellent ingredient choice for recipes.
+But more importantly, duck eggs are an excellent when used for baking.

 - The whites of duck eggs have more protein than chicken eggs, which helps to create a higher and lighter product